How to have an accelerated metabolism in a healthy way (advantages and disadvantages)

 What is fast metabolism?

-During these processes, the energy from these compounds can be released for use by the body or stored in body tissues, particularly the liver, muscle, and body fat.
+During these processes, the energy from these compounds can be released for use by the body or stored in body tissues, especially the liver, muscles, and body fat.

 Anabolism and catabolism

-The waste products of accelerated metabolism are expelled from the body through the skin, kidneys, lungs, and intestines.
+The waste products of accelerated metabolism are expelled by the body through the skin, kidneys, lungs and intestines.

 Among the habits that favor both constructive and destructive metabolism we have the following:

-- Food : we have to give the body enough energy for it to do its functions well.
-It is important to take into consideration the intake and origin of calories; To achieve muscle building, a sufficient intake of good quality protein is essential.
+• Nutrition : we have to give the body enough energy so that it can perform its functions well.
+It is important to take into consideration the intake and origin of calories; To achieve muscle construction, a sufficient supply of good quality protein is essential.

-- Energy after exercise: once our muscle glycogen reserves are depleted, after intense exercise, it will be necessary to fill them up again, some complex carbohydrate is indicated for this moment.
+• Energy after exercise: once our muscle glycogen reserves are exhausted, after intense exercise, it will be necessary to replenish them, some complex carbohydrate is indicated for this moment.

-- Good fats : Fats are necessary to maintain a good state of health.
+• Good fats : Fats are necessary to maintain good health.
 Moderate portions of extra virgin olive oil, avocado, nuts, coconut oil, fats from oily fish,

-- Rest : during the hours of sleep the body regenerates, which is why you should sleep 8 hours a day.
+• Rest : during sleeping hours the body regenerates, which is why you should sleep 8 hours a day.

-- Excess physical exercise : more is not better.
-If we do more exercises without respecting recovery processes, we run the risk of causing fatigue, poor performance, discomfort and even greater risk of injury.
+• Excess physical exercise : more is not better.
+If we do more exercises without respecting the recovery processes, we run the risk of causing fatigue, poor performance, discomfort and even a greater risk of injury.

 What factors regulate it?